Est. 2007

 Grep is a command-line tool for searching inside text files, like code.

 Mac’s built-in search is mostly for filenames and reads only certain file types.
-Grep works with all text files.
+Grep works with all text files and searches inside them.
 Here's how you can get started.

 grep "word" .